-VIDA and/or Electronics Aren't Required to Reset the Electronic Parking Brake (EPB)
+VIDA/Electronics Aren't Required To Reset The Volvo Electronic Parking Brake

 With the motor removed, the input shaft for the piston retraction is visible.
-This allows the piston to be retracted manually using a T20 torx bit.
+This allows the piston to be retracted manually using a T40 Torx bit.
 Turning this shaft clockwise by hand will slowly retract it in, allowing the caliper to be removed for pad, rotor, or even caliper replacement.

 VIDA is Volvo's tool to interface with the many systems on P2 and P3 vehicles.
 It allows a technician to manipulate most every actuator, and read the data from all of the sensors easily.
 For the home mechanic, it is a cost-prohibitive tool that is limited by the inability to license most of the software downloads and upgrades.

 To sidestep VIDA, you require an aftermarket tool.
-Many exist, and tools like the Autel EBS301 are made specifically to manipulate electronic parking brake systems from European manufacturers.
+Many exist, and tools like the Autel MX808 are capable of manipulating parking brake systems from European manufacturers.
 These use reverse engineering to crack the codes of Volvo, Mercedes, and BMW vehicles.
+Beyond just being used for the electronic parking brakes, the MX808 can perform a myriad of useful diagnostic functions on your car and is one of the most useful tools you can have at your disposal.

 Buying a dedicated electronic parking brake tool is a small investment that will ensure easy brake jobs for years to come.
 For the infrequent DIY'er, simply removing the EPB motor and retracting the piston manually is a perfectly viable alternative method.